IFNSO: Iteration-Free Newton-Schulz Orthogonalization: Introduction

-Here, $\sigma$ is the singular values of our input matrix $X_0$ and $m$ denotes the number of singular values.
+where $a_{n}$ is the coefficient and $M$ determines the maximum degree.
+Like the relation between Eq. \eqref{one_iteration_matrix} and Eq. \eqref{one_iteration_scalar}, the corresponding scalar formula is shown as below:

-Building upon the original NS iteration, a number of studies have been conducted to improve its performance.
+Building upon Eq. \eqref{general_eq_matrix} and Eq. \eqref{general_eq_scalar}, a number of studies have been conducted to improve its performance.
 Higham and Schreiber \cite{higham1990fast} proposed an adaptive hybrid iteration that accelerates polar decomposition on modern hardware.
-Subsequently, Nakatsukasa and Higham \cite{nakatsukasa2012backward} point out NS iteration is backward stable if the starting matrix has 2-norm safely, but can be unstable if the norm is close to $\sqrt{3}$.